Logo

 Maurice Sendak later adapted Seven Monsters into the book Seven Little Monsters, which itself would be adapted into an animated television series.

-Maurice Sendak produced an animated television production based on his work titled Really Rosie, featuring the voice of Carole King, which was broadcast in 1975 and is available on video.
+Maurice Sendak wrote an animated musical, Really Rosie, featuring the voice of Carole King and broadcast in 1975.

 Maurice Sendak contributed the opening segment to Simple Gifts, a Christmas collection of six animated shorts shown on PBS in 1977 and later released on VHS in 1993.

-Maurice Sendak adapted his book Where the Wild Things Are for the stage in 1979.
+Maurice Sendak adapted Where the Wild Things Are for the stage in 1979.

 In 2004, Maurice Sendak worked with the Shirim Klezmer Orchestra in Boston on their project Pincus and the Pig: A Klezmer Tale.